-A Shelby Township restaurant that made headlines when the owner was charged with attacking a competitor is under new management.
+A Shelby Township restaurant that made headlines when the owner was charged with is under new management.

-The former Tirami Su Ristorante has been changed to Il Pomo d'oro, bringing a more casual Italian dining experience at more affordable meal and wine prices.
+The former has been changed to Il Pomo d'oro, bringing a more casual Italian dining experience at more affordable meal and wine prices.

 Jack LoMedico serves as the new restaurant's managing partner and has more than 20 years experience in the food and beverage industry.
 LoMedico was assistant general manager for the Wolfgang Puck Grill at the MGM Grand Hotel and Casino and also ran ran Bistro 555 in Greektown.
 An investment group backs the new business.

 "Our goal is to be an old-school restaurant where you get a lot of food for a good value," LoMedico said, noting many of the dishes are under $15.